 You can access the children of a Game Object by using the foldout triangle next to the object’s name.
 The properties of child objects can be animated just like those of the parent.

-Alternatively you can select just the child Game Object you want to animate from the Hierarchy panel or the scene view.
-When you do this, only the child object is shown in the property list, although the animation data is still handled by the Animation component on the parent.
+Alternatively you can select just the child Game Object you want to animate from the Hierarchy panel or the scene view, and maniuplate the object or change its properties in the inspector, while in animation recording mode.